 When you’re stressed and anxious during the exam, your mind has a tendency to go completely blank.
 What you need to know is that information is there, you are just having difficulty recalling because of stress.
 Here are some tips on how to reduce or overcome test anxiety:

 1. Get to know the material

-First, you need to know the topic for the exam.
-Also find out how many questions there would be on the test and the allotted time for it.
+First, you need to know the topic of the exam.
+Also, find out how many questions there would be on the test and the allotted time for it.
 Knowing as much as possible about can get you ready for the test.